4 nights 5 days Bhutan Tour

-Our Guide Mr Prem with black Gho and drive with red chech Gho.
+Our Guide Mr Prem with black Gho and drive with red checkGho.
 Typical Bhutanese dress for man called Gho.

 Hotel Amodhara in Thimpu.
 3-star category hotel approved by Bhutan Tourism Council.
 We stayed here for a nigh.
 It was warm greetings and they serve good food.
-Bhutan Tour is in full board. we normally take breakfast and Dinner in the same hotel we stay at.
+Bhutan Tour is in full board. we normally take breakfast and dinner in the same hotel we stay at.

-Bhutanese small shops at middle of Thimpu
+Bhutanese small shops in the middle of Thimpu